12.1. An Introduction To Polymorphism

 }

 Instantiating a specific shape object.
 The switch statement interprets the user's choice by instantiating the appropriate shape.
 The switch and the character variable driving it are necessary for both the program's polymorphic and non-polymorphic versions.
-The non-polymorphic solution also requires three variables, pointers to different kinds of shapes.
+The non-polymorphic solution also requires three variables, each a pointer to a different shape.

 switch (choice)